rundtjan/Serverless-data-parser-tool-for-project-proposals/documentation/Parsa-instructions.md

 | users:read         | View people in a workspace                                                             |

 #### Slash commands
 When using Parsa from Slack, the "/parse" is called a Slash command in Slack term.
+You need to create a Slash command for your workspace in order to use the "/parse" command from Slack.
 In Slack app control panel you can create a Slash command to your workspace from "Features" &rarr; "Slash Commands" view and clicking the "Create New Command".
 Read more from Slash commands [here](https://api.slack.com/interactivity/slash-commands).

 We have the following configuration in Slash Commands view:
 |                                                    |                                                                                             |